openhab/openhab-addons/bundles/org.openhab.binding.panasonicbdp/README.md

 ## Supported Things

 There are two supported thing types, which represent either a BD player or a UHD player.
-A supported Blu-ray player uses the `bd_player` id and a supported UHD Blu-ray player uses the `uhd_player` id.
+A supported Blu-ray player uses the `bd-player` id and a supported UHD Blu-ray player uses the `uhd-player` id.
 Multiple Things can be added if more than one player is to be controlled.

 ## Discovery

-Auto-discovery is supported if the player can be located on the local network using UPNP.
+Auto-discovery is supported if the player can be located on the local network using UPnP.
 Otherwise the thing must be manually added.

 ## Binding Configuration